MicroEJ/docs/ApplicationDeveloperGuide/cca.rst

 Principle
 =========

-The MicroEJ simulator features an option to output .cc (Code Coverage) files that represent the use rate of functions of an application.
+The MicroEJ Simulator features an option to output .cc (Code Coverage) files that represent the use rate of functions of an application.
 It traces how the opcodes are really executed.